mongomock/mongomock/.github/references/REAL_MONGODB_VALIDATION.md

 ### Comparison Strategy

-Tests use the following logic to validate mongomock:
+Tests use the following logic to validate mongomock-ng:

 ```
 FOR EACH test_case IN test_class:
-    1. Execute operation on mongomock
+    1. Execute operation on mongomock-ng
     2. Execute SAME operation on real MongoDB (with same arguments)
     3. Compare results:
        - Value equality